 Let’s look at this song topic generator by Your Creative Aura as an example:

 This quiz was created with the WordPress plugin Thrive Quiz Builder.

 It guides you through a decision of the type of song you may want to create.
 At the end of the quiz, you’re given an emotion and story to work with along with scales, chord progressions and tempos to use.

 It’s a prime example of the kind of fun and interactive experiences quizzes can add to your site.

 Creating engaging quizzes the easy way with TryInteract

 Interact is an online quiz maker that allows you to create beautiful quizzes for a variety of different quiz types and embed them on any website.
 It comes with a 14-day free trial you can use to try out all of the examples we provided today.
-Pricing starts at $29/month or $204/year (a 40% discount) thereafter.
+Pricing starts at $39/month, or $27/month if paid annually.

 This quiz maker expedites the process of creating quizzes by providing templates for you to start with.

 Templates are organized by the goal you’re trying to reach.
 These include lead generation, audience research, fun (highest amount of engagement), audience segmentation and more.
 You can arrange templates by quiz type as well, specifically personality, score and assessment.